Descendants

 furniture.
 Mario had hired a man who went to the fields in the valley and got

 fruit to sell in San Jose.
-Joe and John would work for him by picking up the
+Joe and JOhn would work for him by picking up the

 watermelons and then putting them off the truck to where they were sold.